 CBR began as a training for domestic violence victim service providers in the New York metropolitan area, and soon expanded to focus on the needs of international humanitarian aid workers.
 The CBR International Project for humanitarian aid workers is headquartered in the Netherlands through Garrison Institute International, and the US-based work remains based in Garrison, NY.

 The Garrison Institute is a non-sectarian organization based in New York’s Hudson Valley, exploring the intersection of contemplation and engaged action in the world.
-Our mission is to apply the transformative power of contemplation to today’s pressing social and environmental concerns, helping build a more compassionate, resilient future.
+Our mission is to apply the wisdom that arises from contemplation and insights derived from science to today’s pressing social and environmental issues to create a more compassionate, resilient future.